Our Homeland Movement: Social issues

 The party strongly opposes LGBT rights.
-After the release of a children's book, Meseország mindenkié, which features LGBT members and ethnic minorities as characters, the Deputy President of the party, Dóra Dúró, referred to the book as "homosexual propaganda" during a press conference, and promptly ripped pages out of the book and then shredded them.
+After the release of a children's book, Meseország mindenkié, which features LGBT members and ethnic minorities as characters, Dúró referred to the book as "homosexual propaganda" during a press conference and promptly ripped pages out of the book and then shredded them.
 The move caused significant controversy and garnered international attention.
 The party has called for a ban on LGBT pride marches.
 Eventually, the Fidesz government banned pride marches in the country in 2024, resulting in the largest pride march in the country's history.

+In 2026, then party vice president Novák attacked National Assembly member Mária Gurzó of the Tisza Party based on her Romanian ethnicity, stating "the interests of the Romanians in Hungary are above all else" for her and asking her if she had Romanian citizenship.
+Then Prime Minister of Hungary Péter Magyar questioned the usefulness of the topics raised by the party as he said it, with Romanian Hungarian historian and politician Novák Csaba Zoltán stating it was "absurd" and "pathetic" that in 2026 someone would have to explain their ethnicity in the Hungarian parliament, especially due to the sensitive situation of the Hungarian diaspora.

 Environment

-In an interview with Mandiner, party leader László Toroczkai described MHM as "a unique green party in Europe", stating that "we are unwilling to accept that only anti-social and anti-human liberal parties can be green parties.
-We think that those who do not want to protect our environment, our forests, our beautiful Great Plain, Lake Balaton, our rivers cannot really love their homeland".
-Thus, the party is sometimes referred to as supporting some form of green conservatism.
+In an interview with Mandiner, Toroczkai described Our Homeland Movement as "a unique green party in Europe", and thus the party is sometimes referred to as supporting some form of green conservatism.
+Toroczkai further said that "we are unwilling to accept that only anti-social and anti-human liberal parties can be green parties.
+We think that those who do not want to protect our environment, our forests, our beautiful Great Plain, Lake Balaton, our rivers cannot really love their homeland."

 Health

-Amidst the COVID-19 pandemic, the party has protested lockdown measures set in place by the government, accusing them of "inciting panic" and ruining the country.
-The party also promotes vaccine hesitancy, having launched a petition against the use of COVID-vaccines on children aged 12–15.
-In 2024, they called on the government to explore the possibility of banning mRNA vaccines, which they say are "responsible for many health problems and deaths".
-Previously, several politicians of the party have falsely spread the claim that vaccines are "three times more deadly than the virus itself."
+Amidst the COVID-19 pandemic in Hungary, the party protested against lockdown measures set in place by the government, accusing them of "inciting panic" and ruining the country.
+The party also promoted vaccine hesitancy, having launched a petition against the use of COVID-19 vaccines on children aged 12–15.
+In 2024, they called on the government to explore the possibility of banning MRNA vaccines, which they said are "responsible for many health problems and deaths".
+Previously, several politicians of the party falsely spread the claim that vaccines are "three times more deadly than the virus itself".
 They support withdrawal from the World Health Organization (WHO).

+The party opposes all forms of mandatory vaccinations, and it has repeatedly called on the government to make mandatory childhood vaccinations optional.
+The party’s representatives have repeatedly accused the government and other opposition parties of serving the interests of “Big Pharma, the WHO, and Bill Gates,” and have cited the unsubstantiated claim that there may be a link between vaccines and autism.

 Security

 The party supports the reintroduction of the death penalty, and it also supports the reintroduction of conscription.
-They support the re-establishment of the Hungarian Border Guard, the development of the Hungarian national defence and military industry.
-However, they oppose the participation of Hungarian soldiers in international missions.
+They support the re-establishment of the Hungarian Border Guard, the development of the Hungarian national defence and military industry; however, they oppose the participation of Hungarian soldiers in international missions.